— working paper —

 The truth about Seattle is less important than the pedagogical myth that it has become.
 Did it really launch the anti-globalization movement?
 Upend the World Trade Organization’s Doha round?
 Put an end to the Free Trade Agreement of the Americas?

 Was it really all of that?
 (See Deborah James, Impasse: Are We Nearing the End of the Corporate Globalization Era?, for an relevant take on this question, with many insightful links and references).

 Such things are being said, it is being cited as such, and so it has become a founding myth for the anti-capitalist/alter-globalization social forces — many of whom are channeling their psychical energies and attentions through the COP process and will definitely show up in Paris.

 I am one of those people.

-What this means—what the concept of the spectacle means for the analysis of COP 21 and the international climate wars—is that the perpetual public sphere struggle over property described above is really a struggle over the mental environment.
+What this means—what the concept of the spectacle means for the analysis of the UNFCCC Conferences of the Parties; the Paris process; the international climate wars—is that the perpetual public sphere struggle over property described above is really a struggle over the mental environment.

 That is the terrain on which the concept operates.